Andrek01/alexarc4shng/README.md

 - Pause (pauses the actual media)
 - Text2Speech (sends a Text to the echo, echo will speak it)
 - StartTuneInStation (starts a TuneInRadiostation with the guideID you send)
-- SSML (Speak to Text with[Speech Synthesis Markup Language](https://developer.amazon.com/docs/custom-skills/speech-synthesis-markup-language-ssml-reference.html))
+- SSML (Speak to Text with [Speech Synthesis Markup Language](https://developer.amazon.com/docs/custom-skills/speech-synthesis-markup-language-ssml-reference.html))
 - VolumeAdj (adjusts the volume during playing some media not working from webinterface test functions)
 - VolumeSet (sets the volume to value from 0-100 percent)